voneiden/ocp-freecad-cam/readme.md

 VCarve can produce unstable toolpaths, but that is probably a bug in the underlying openvoronoi library.
 Tweaking the job params may help.

+# Contributing

+Contributions are welcome.

+* Missing params, fixes
+* Tests
+* Documentation

+## PR's

+Apply black and isort and ensure that tests pass.
+Preferably also include test coverage for new code.